How to choose the right vacuum cleaner for your home

 Vacuum cleaner buyers guide

-A cordless vacuum is one without a cable.
-This means you can zoom around the house without having to keep changing the plug socket when you run out of cord or moving the cord out of the way.
+A cordless vacuum cleaner is one without a cable.
+This means you can zoom around the house without having to keep changing the plug socket or moving the cord out of the way.
 Cordless vacuum cleaners are usually battery-powered and require charging on a regular basis.

-Something to think about when purchasing a vacuum is if the noise of the hoover bothers you.
+When purchasing a vacuum, you’ll need to consider whether noise is an issue.
 Some of the quietest cylinders on the market are between 65 and 75 dB for reference.

-If you have little storage for your vacuum, the size will be important.
+If you have little storage for your vacuum cleaner, the size will be important.
 An upright vacuum slots into spaces well and in a tidy manner.
-However, if you only have a small cupboard in which to store your hoover, then you might want to opt for a smaller cylinder vacuum may be better for you.
+However, if you only have a small cupboard in which to store your hoover, then you might want to opt for a smaller cylinder vacuum.

-An ergonomic vacuum is designed to be more comfortable to use.
-It will have features like a more comfortable handle or foot controls to switch between surfaces more easily instead of having to bend down to change the controls.
+An ergonomic vacuum cleaner is designed to be more comfortable to use.
+It will have features such as a more comfortable handle or foot controls to switch between surfaces more easily.

-You won’t miss anything with LED lights.
-These illuminate any dust or dirt, so it’s easier to see when cleaning.
+LED lights help to illuminate any dust or dirt, making it easier to see when cleaning.

-Lots of cordless models nowadays, have a detachable compartment which transforms the appliance into a smaller handheld vacuum.
+Lots of cordless models have a detachable compartment that transforms the appliance into a smaller handheld vacuum.
 This is great for getting into those difficult to reach spaces.

-The weight of a vacuum can vary a lot.
-If you have lots of stairs in your house or struggle to carry heavier items, look out for a vacuum that is lighter in weight.
-If, like some people, you see vacuum cleaning as a bit of a work out then you might prefer a heavier model to help you burn those extra calories.
+The weight of a vacuum cleaner can vary significantly.
+If you have lots of stairs in your house or you struggle to carry heavier items, look out for a lightweight vacuum.
+If, like some people, you see vacuum cleaning as a bit of a workout then you might prefer a heavier model to help you burn those extra calories.

 At Knees we have a huge variety of vacuum cleaners available from top brands including Dyson, Bosch and Miele.
-If you are still not sure which one is right for you, our helpful team would be more than happy to help you out.
+If you are still not sure which one is right for you, our helpful team would be more than happy to assist you.
 Pop into our Trowbridge or Malmesbury store or call the online team for more information.